-8 Types of Marketing Specializations: The Practical Guide You’ve Been Seeking
+11 Types of Marketing Specializations: The Practical Guide

-But just because the field is complex, doesn’t mean you need to be stuck swimming in fancy terminology and acronyms trying to make sense of it.
-We created this handy guide to help you cut through all of the industry jargon and gain a true understanding of these types of marketing.
+But just because the field is complex, doesn’t mean you need to be stuck swimming in executive suite jargon or acronyms trying to make sense of it.
+We created this handy guide to help you cut through all of the terminology and help you gain a true understanding of these different types of marketing specializations.

 Marketing is a complex field with a lot to master—the following types of marketing specializations cover everything from research to strategy to tactical execution.
-Keep reading to find an everyday explanation of eight specialties in the world of marketing.
+Keep reading to find an everyday explanation of eleven common specialties in the world of marketing.

 1. Market research

 What is market research?
 How do you know if a product, service or message will stand out to a particular audience?
 You do your research.
 Market researchers employ several tactics for picking the brains of the public and gathering information.